MinecraftPhi/phi.core/docs/module_structure.md

 - `"type": "mod"`
   Specifies that the module depends on a mod to minecraft.
 For example, the module may depend on the additions to the command system made by Phi-Modded

+The `"bundle"` boolean key determines whether the dependency will be bundled together in the final output or not.
+Defaults to `true`.
+Not applicable to `mod` dependencies or optional dependencies.

 The nested `"dependencies"` list in preprocessor outputs merges with the root list.
 In the case of two of the same dependency existing, the latest of the two specified versions is used.

 The `"optionalDependencies"` list follows almost the same format as `"dependencies"`, but the dependencies are not automatically bundled, and with the addition of a description that explains what happens if the dependency is also loaded.